architect/architect/src/create/aws/create-views/readme.md

 var layout = require('@architect/views/layout')
 ```

-Furthermore you can define the only lambdas to add `@architects/views` to by defining them in your apps `.arc` file by using the `@views` key.
+Furthermore you can define specific lambdas to add `@architects/views` to by defining them in your app's `.arc` file by using the `@views` key.

 ```
 @views